vita-student-projects/video_panoptic_segmentation_gr30/readme.md

 The two methods that we studied and worked on are Pix2Seq-D and Video K-Net.

 ### Pix2Seq-D - Diffusion Models for VPS
-The paper proposes a generalist approach to panoptic segmentation.
+Pix2Seq a generalist approach to segmentation.
 The authors present a formulation of panoptic segmentation as a discrete data generation problem, without relying on specific task-related biases.
 They use a diffusion model based on analog bits, which is a probabilistic generative model, to represent panoptic masks.
-The proposed model has a simple and generic architecture and loss function, making it applicable to a wide range of panoptic segmentation tasks.
+The model has a simple and generic architecture and loss function, making it applicable to a wide range of panoptic segmentation tasks.
 By leveraging the power of the diffusion model and incorporating temporal information, the proposed approach offers a promising alternative for panoptic segmentation tasks without the need for task-specific architectures or loss functions.

 ### Video K-Net - Video Panoptic Segmentation with Learnable Kernels